SC committee members visit Haripur Central Jail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HARIPUR: The members of oversight committee of the Supreme Court on Tuesday visited the Haripur Central Jail to ensure the implementation of orders of apex court about the welfare of prisoners.
+HARIPUR: The members of oversight committee of the Supreme Court of Pakistan on Tuesday visited the Haripur Central Jail to ensure the implementation of orders of apex court about the welfare of prisoners.

 The committee members, including Dr Sahira Bibi, a clinical psychologist, advocate Jawad Habib and human rights activist Sadaqat Khan, visited the Women Section and different wards of the jail hospital.
 They inquired about the health facilities being provided to the prisoners by the jail authorities.